Why Should You Do an Intervention for drug or alcohol addiction?

 This means that the choice of rehab must already be made, financing must be worked out, barriers to the person leaving (child care, legal situations, etc.) must be resolved ahead of time, all the way up to a bag already being packed for him/her.
 The person’s decision is delicate.
 A delay of an hour or two, and the person may to change his mind.
 A delay of a day and he will be well into withdrawal or he has gone out to get more drugs in the meantime.

-Interventions are about correct preparation and management of the meeting itself.
+Alcohol and Drug Interventions are about correct preparation and management of the meeting itself.
 That’s where experience is very valuable.
+Hiring a professional interventionist takes the risk out of trying to help your loved one.
 Newman Interventions has managed dozens of these meetings for families all over the country.
 We can guide you around the pitfalls and show you how to deliver a strong message that gets results.
 For help with this critical situation, call us immediately.
 There is truly no time to waste.